Xiaomi shares drop in Hong Kong debut

 Stocks in Hong Kong and Shanghai have taken heavy hits.
 Before Monday, Hong Kong's benchmark index had fallen more than 10% from early June.

-Xiaomi CEO and co-founder Lei Jun acknowledged the unfortunate timing in a letter to employees Sunday that said, "Our IPO also comes with huge challenges and heavy responsibilities."
+Xiaomi CEO and co-founder Lei Jun acknowledged the unfortunate timing in remarks at the Hong Kong stock exchange on Monday morning.

-"At this critical moment in Sino-US trade relations, the global capital markets are continuously changing," he added.
+"At this critical moment in Sino-US trade relations, the global capital markets are in constant flux," he said.

+"Although the macroeconomic conditions are far from ideal, we believe a great company can still rise to the challenge and distinguish itself," Lei added.

 Xiaomi has also faced questions from analysts over its ability to increase profit margins in the future, given that much of its smartphone sales are at the lower end of the market.